On some generalized Rapoport-Zink spaces: Introduction

 We note that the above construction is simpler than the corresponding global situation, cf. \cite{Sh1, Ki1}, where one has to make a quotient on each geometric connected component of Shimura varieties of Hodge type.

 In subsection 4.3 we will try to find a moduli interpretation for the formal scheme $\breve{\M}(G,b,\mu)$ associated to $(G, [b], \{\mu\})$ as above, cf. Proposition \ref{P:moduli}, which is a priori non canonical, however.
 It is desirable to find a more canonical moduli interpretation for $\breve{\M}(G,b,\mu)$.
 After the first version of this paper appeared on line, B\"ultel and Pappas have recently found an intrinsic moduli interpretation for $\breve{\M}(G,b,\mu)$ with $(G, [b], \{\mu\})$ of Hodge type under a certain nilpotent condition, cf. \cite{BP}.
 They use a notion of $(G,\mu)$-displays, which is purely group theoretical.
 We can naturally extend B\"ultel and Pappas's moduli interpretation to certain abelian type case $\breve{\M}(G,b,\mu)$ studied in this paper, cf. Theorem \ref{T:moduli}.
+As mentioned above, the further recent progress of \cite{SW17} will give a canonical moduli interpretation for the formal scheme $\breve{\M}(G,b,\mu)$ in the general case, as moduli of local shtukas similar to that in section 5, cf. Remark \ref{Remarks} (3).